Spectre-SX/HTML-OS/privacypolicy.md

 You can stop sharing your location anytime by turning off location permissions in your device settings.

 **Changes to This Policy**
-If we update this policy, we’ll let you know through the app.
+If we update this policy, we’ll let you know through the site.